ptsteadman/notebook/essays/gray-man-style.md

-# Adopting the Gray Man Identity
+# The Danger of Gray Men

-After the election, one of my friends posted on social media that he was going to buy a gun.
-Sometime this spring, another friend responded to his tweet, dragging him for not actually buying the gun.
+After the election, one of my friends tweeted that he was going to buy a gun.

-While this might seem cringeworthy, I think it's the type of behavior we should expect and encourage in a functioning democracy.
+About six months later, another friend responded to the tweet, gently dragging him for not actually buying the gun.

-It would've been much worse if my friend had bought the gun, learned how to use it, and told no one, blending into his milieu of creative professionals.
+While this might sound a bit cringeworthy, I think it's the type of behavior we should expect and encourage in a functioning democracy.

-It's fun to criticize mall ninjas, Silicon Valley survivalists, and the general dynamics of virtue signaling on social media, but a society where many people have 'gray' identities and belief systems has hidden potential for sudden chaos.
+It would've been much worse if my friend had bought the gun, learned how to use it, and told no one, blending in with his creative professional peers.

-A society of gray men who secretly harbor fatalist, apolitical visions of surviving in scenarios ranging from leftist cultural revolution to technocratic feudal distintegration is in conflict with the processes of democracy.
+It's fun to criticize mall ninjas, Silicon Valley survivalists, and the dynamics of virtue signaling on social media, but a society where many people have 'gray' identities and belief systems is potentially on the brink of sudden chaos.
+It's hard to imagine democratic processes thriving in a society of gray men who secretly harbor fatalist, apolitical visions of surviving in scenarios ranging from leftist cultural revolution to technocratic feudal distintegration.

 SurvivialThinkTank.com defines a gray man as "an individual who possesses the skills, ability and intent to blend into any situation or surrounding without standing out, concealing his or her true skills, ability, and intent from others."
-[3] Promoters of gray man are socially-aware survivalists who think that overt tactical gear is a "shoot-me-first" signal, and instead favor multi-modal dress that will help them avoid attention until it's time to use force.
+[3] On the internet, the term is mainly used on socially-aware survival websites that recommend that survivalists attempt to be gray in their appearance, actions, and speech.

-Most of the "bug out bags" for sale on Amazon include military features like MOLLE panels, hydration bladders, and camouflage.
-[25] From the perspective of the gray man, this type of tactical bag is a very poor thing to be carrying when shit hits the fan (SHTF).
-In the words of one theorist, tactical items are likely to "trigger an onlooker's Reticular Activating System (RAS)" [4], and make the wearer recognizable as a survivalist, or at least a person with supplies.
-The gray man prefers to carry his weapons and supplies in a dorky messenger bag like the Vertex EDC Satchel [8], designed to 'blend into everyday life' while also allowing for rapid firearm draws and armor plating.
+For example, on the appearance front, promoters of gray man style believe that overt tactical gear is a "shoot-me-first" signal, and instead favor multi-modal dress that will help them avoid attention until it's time to use force.
+A gray man wouldn't want to be carrying one of the bug out bags available on Amazon when shit hits the fan (SHTF), because most of the Amazon bags include military features like MOLLE panels, obvious hydration bladders, and camoflage.
+[25] In the words of one theorist, tactical features like these are likely to "trigger an onlooker's Reticular Activating System (RAS)" [4], and make the wearer recognizable as a survivalist, or at least a person with supplies.
+The gray man prefers to carry his weapons and supplies in a dorky messenger bag like the Vertex EDC Satchel [8], designed to 'blend into everyday life' while also holding armor plating and allowing for rapid firearm draws.
 Another gray man theorist suggests using a seemingly beat-up old golf bag to wheel around rifles and supplies.
 [9]

 SurvivalThinkTank expands the idea of the gray man to a context-dependent "directive" broken up into four phases.
 Each of the four phases corresponds to a